 Annex 1 should be proposed as a horizontal regulation;

 Annex 2 should be proposed as a regulation to be appended to relevant existing regulations.
-This would require that the concept of software identification number shall be introduced into relevant UN regulations, where the software has a major influence on the vehicle functionality.
-It would further require that the software identification number shall be introduced as a part of appropriate chapters or annexes of those regulations, for instance those which describe special requirements to be applied to the Safety Aspects of Complex Electronic Vehicle Control Systems.
+This would require that the concept of RXSWIN shall be introduced into relevant UN regulations, where the software has a major influence on the vehicle functionality.
+It would further require that the RXSWIN shall be introduced as a part of appropriate chapters or annexes of those regulations, for instance those which describe special requirements to be applied to the Safety Aspects of Complex Electronic Vehicle Control Systems.

 The parent group should decide under which agreement this recommendation should be taken as this will affect the language used with regards the points referring to type approval.